Noettie/Provisioning-an-EKS-cluster-using-terraform-and-Deployment-of-an-ecommerce-application/README.md

 ### Steps:

-Part 1: Testing the application locally
+### Part 1: Testing the application locally using manual deployment.
 1. Provision the eks cluster by running terraform commands:
 > $ terraform fmt